simp/simp-doc/docs/contributors_guide/maintenance/Amending_Pull_Requests.rst

    * ``git clone https://github.com/simp/simp-doc doc``

      ..
 IMPORTANT::

-        We use 'git clone' instead of 'hub clone' so that we can't accidentally push to the main SIMP repositories.
-While we have protected branches for the critical components, one wrong command and and life can get unpleasant.
+        We use ``git clone`` instead of ``hub clone`` so that we can't accidentally push to the main SIMP repositories.
+While we have `protected branches`_ for the critical components, one wrong command and and life can get unpleasant.

 #.
-Pull down the pull request as found on the GitHub GUI.
-The local branch should
+Pull down the pull request (PR) as found on the GitHub GUI.
+The local branch
-   match the branch in the PR (for example, branch SIMP-XXXX):
+   should match the branch in the PR (for example, branch SIMP-XXXX):

    * ``hub checkout https://github.com/simp/simp-doc/pull/9999 SIMP-XXXX``